eric-z4/eric-z4.github.io/essays/asking-questions.md

 ### Analysis

 The header and the blatant "I am fairly new to JavaScript" makes it obvious that the asker is new to programming.
 There is little to imply that the asker has done any prior research or testing on how to "read \[a\] text file in JavaScript Rhino."
 In addition, the grammatical inconsistencies (e.g. lack of commas, question needs question mark, etc.) suggests that the asker does not care to proofread his work.
-The post only recieved one actual answer, which simply points out a syntax error.
+The post only received one actual answer, which simply points out a syntax error.

 ## Conclusion